 The second movement is sub-titled 'Fantasia on a Chorale' (after the English 16th and 17th century models) and adopts a rather loose variation form, where fragments of a chorale (never heard in its complete form), gradually unfold with textural embellishment throughout the movement.
 There are cadenza-like passages for cello and viola, and a menacing march, where violins are prominent, but the movement ends serenely in modal E minor with violins ‘sighing’ a repeated pattern from the chorale, and gradually fading into the distance.

 The final movement is a boisterously energetic rondo, with syncopated rhythms and accents prominent.
-There are two contrasting episodes, the first a broad, sweeping melody announced on violins, the second a helter-skelter fugue, the subject of which is derived from the rising four-note cell heard at the opening of the movement.
+There are two contrasting episodes: the first a broad, sweeping melody announced initially on viola, the second a helter-skelter fugue, the subject of which is derived from the rising four-note cell heard at the opening of the movement.
 The music heads towards its peroration with a return to the very opening gesture of the quartet, this time 'resolved' through the sunlight of G major tonality.
 Thus the journey from darkness to light (a major preoccupation in my recent music) is complete.

 © Edward Gregson 2015